-We will use the Debug Bar plugin and the Debug Bar Sort Queries add-on to see and understand the database queries needed to render your site.
-Debug Bar will show a detailed breakdown of the queries which run on every page in the site.
-This output is only visible to you when you are logged in as an admin.
-Visitors will not see the debug information.
+The Debug Bar plugin and the Debug Bar Sort Queries add-on are two tools to help you see and understand the database queries needed to render your site.
+The Debug Bar shows a detailed breakdown of the queries which run on every page of your site.
+It’s only visible to you when you are logged in as an admin, so visitors won’t see the debug information.

 To install the Debug Bar plugin, go to Plugins → Add new.
 In the search field, type “debug bar” and press the enter key.